 This is highly subjective, will depend on who you ask, and what problem they were expecting Ka’Chava to solve.

 Does Ka’Chava work as a fiber-enriched protein powder?
 Sure, if that’s what you’re looking for.
-This is definitely an expensive option, but I would say it meets that purpose!
+I think there may be more affordable per serving options out there, but I would say it meets this purpose.

 Does it work as a meal replacement shake?
 No.

 Does Ka’Chava work for weight loss?
 It depends.
 In theory, if you swap one meal for a 240 calorie shake, it may lead to a calorie deficit.
 And a calorie deficit is required for weight loss.
 But as a dietitian, I see many folks who are trying to eat too low calorie and “clean” end up hungry and unsatisfied by the end of the day or week.
 This often leads to excessive snacking and/ or binging, which often usually negatively affects weight loss efforts.

 At the end of the day, it's your overall eating pattern (and overall calorie deficit) that will lead to weight loss, not any one individual food.